-Announcing the 2023 John Nau Book Prize in American Civil War Era History
+Announcing the 2025 John L. Nau III Book Prize in American Civil War Era History

 Judging Committee